Food Allergy Management and Education

 To learn more about FAME or managing food allergies, please contact us at 314.286.0947 or email FAME@bjc.org.

-St. Louis Children's Hospital has developed a FAME Manual and Tool-Kit to assist schools and parents with the prevention of life-threatening food allergy reactions.
+St. Louis Children's Hospital developed a National FAME Manual and Tool-Kit to assist schools and parents with the prevention of life-threatening food allergy reactions.

-It is recommended that certain forms in the manual/tool-kit are completed for students with food allergies and given to the school nurse/or designee such as: Student Health History, Food Allergy Action Plan, and/or Medication Authorization.
+It is recommended that certain forms be completed for students with food allergies and given to the school nurse/or designee such as: Student Health History, Food Allergy Action Plan, and/or Medication Authorization.
 These forms can be found in the FAME role-specific sections including the school nurse section, administrators/teachers section, parent section as well as other sections.

-It is also recommended that materials from the National FAME manual/tool-kit be utilized as resources for parents/families and for professional development; to create instructional staff trainings as well as develop policies and procedures for the school setting.
+It is also recommended that materials from the National FAME Manual and Tool-Kit be utilized as resources for parents/guardians, students and for professional development; to create instructional staff trainings as well as develop policies and procedures for the school setting.

 If you cannot download the FAME Manual and Tool-Kit, please visit our help page.